Address Autocomplete | What it is and how to use it

 International address autocomplete is the process of predicting global addresses in real time while the user types.
 Global address autocomplete can be a complicated process because addresses must conform to the unique language, character sets and addressing standards of local postal authorities worldwide.

 API Providers like Algolia and Google Maps were designed with maps and navigation in mind.
 Since these providers rely on crowdsourced contributions, they frequently lack high precision.
-They are great for getting to the Eiffel tower but not great for finding the exact address of the customer that lives in apartment 3C.
+They are great for getting to the Eiffel tower but not great for finding the exact address of the customer.

 Available address data quality varies widely by country.
 At a minimum, any international address autocomplete used for address validation should provide: